apostrophecms/starter-kit-assembly-hospitality/README.md

 ### Changing the locale separator of your subdomains (optional)

 The `localeSeparator` configuration option, which defaults to `.`, allows you to change how the subdomains for localized sites (if chosen so) will be built.
 By default a dot separator will be used.
-For example, if "Separate Host" is enabled for a particular locale, `fr.cars.your-domain.com` will be the URL of a site with the short name `cars` and the `fr` locale.
+For example, if "Separate Host" is enabled for a particular locale, `fr.gourmet.your-domain.com` will be the URL of a site with the short name `gourmet` and the `fr` locale.
 If you apply the following configuration:
 ```js
 multisite({